Tax Planning in Kansas City, MO

 • Use a Company Vehicle —

 Depending on the nature of your Kansas City, MO business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
-You can take this deduction using one of two methods:
+This deduction can be made in two ways:

 • Track your actual expenses, such as maintenance, registration fees, and fuel, to determine if this amount exceeds the standard mileage rate deduction.